ejfox/scrapbook-core/README.md

 ## Rate Limiting and Caching

 The application employs rate limiting using the `Bottleneck` library to avoid exceeding API limits.
 Caching is used to reduce the number of API calls and improve performance.
 The cache is stored locally in the `./data` directory.
+A manifest file (`public/data/scrapbook/manifest.json`) tracks the last updated timestamp for each source.

 ## AI Services